adrianotm/timeseries-db/README.md

 # Time series database
-A time series database written in `Haskell` that uses `servant` and `acid-state` to persist and serve data.
+A NoSQL time series database written in `Haskell` that uses `servant` and `acid-state` to persist and serve data.
 The client is in `elm` and it can be used to explore the features of the database.

 This project was the topic of my bachelor thesis as to research a methodology for implementing a time series database using functional programming.
 The database is in RAM memory and it uses a specific data schema with appropriate indexes to efficiently store and query the data.